Last updated: July 1, 2024

 As the sun rose, General Thomas Gage and his officers in Boston saw the newly built redoubt on Breed's Hill.
 Around 9:00 a.m. they met to decide on a plan of action.[5]
 Gage instructed General William Howe to lead British troops across the Charles River in an assault on the redoubt.
 Meanwhile, the British Navy fired cannon from their ships off the coast of Charlestown toward the redoubt.
 This cannon firing started at first light and lasted two hours.

-Everything that could go wrong did for the British forces.
-First, they had to wait until midday for the tide to rise so that their Navy could ferry roughly 2,400 troops across the Charles River.[6]
-While avoiding musket fire, these soldiers next had to face Charlestown's swampy terrain and the colonial defenses.
+The British forces faced many challenges as they sought to land at Charlestown and take Breed's and Bunker Hills.
+First, they had to wait until midday for the tide to rise so that their Navy could ferry roughly 2,400 troops across the Charles River to Charlestown.[6]
+The British regulars next had to face Charlestown's swampy terrain and an enemy already dug in.
 Additionally, sailors aboard British Navy ships could not provide their troops with adequate cannon fire coverage to protect them in the field.
 The shallow waters and low tide prevented ships from getting a clear aim of the colonial position.[7]

 The Attacks